Skip to main content

 });

-Metering usage when there's no internet connectivity
+Metering usage when there is no internet connectivity

 While the entitlements checks continue to work in offline mode, usage metering is postponed until the SDK will become online again.
-During that period, usage measurements are buffered in-memory and will not be counted as actual usage before they're sent and reach Stigg servers.
+During that period, usage measurements are buffered in-memory and will not be counted as actual usage before they’re sent and reach Stigg servers.
+In case of a long-term outage, the measurements can be stored in a persistent cache (if provided) to avoid data loss if the process will crash while the SDK is offline.